Visiting Göbekli Tepe, Turkey: What I Wish I Knew Before I Went

 Turkey Travel Blog_Tips For Visiting Göbekli Tepe

-In 2019, Göbekli Tepe was designated as a UNESCO World Heritage site, solidifying its importance not just as a national treasure for Turkey but as a pivotal key to humanity’s past recognized globally.
+In 2018, Göbekli Tepe was designated a UNESCO World Heritage Site, solidifying its importance not only as a national treasure for Turkey but also as a pivotal key to humanity’s past, recognized globally.

-The site comprises large circular enclosures, some measuring over 20 meters in diameter, constructed from carefully crafted limestone pillars that reach heights of up to 5.5 meters (18 feet).
+The site comprises large circular enclosures, some measuring over 20 meters in diameter, constructed from carefully crafted limestone pillars that reach up to 5.5 meters (18 feet) in height.
 Interestingly, many of these stones are adorned with intricate carvings of animals, including foxes, wild boars, and birds, which hint at the spiritual or ceremonial significance they held for the people of the time.

 The sheer scale and age of the site are mind-blowing, pushing you back into a world that predates even Stonehenge or the Great Pyramids of Giza.
 Walking through this ancient sanctuary allows you to contemplate the beginnings of human civilization and the abstract thoughts that might have occupied the minds of its creators.